cjonahb17/aws-portfolio-website/README.md

 }
 ```
 Step 5: Verify S3 Website
-Use the S3 static website endpoint
+-Use the S3 static website endpoint
-Confirm the site loads correctly on desktop
+-Confirm the site loads correctly on desktop

+---

 Step 6: Configure CloudFront
-Create a CloudFront distribution
+-Create a CloudFront distribution
-Set the S3 website endpoint as the origin
+-Set the S3 website endpoint as the origin
-Enable “Redirect HTTP to HTTPS”
+-Enable “Redirect HTTP to HTTPS”
-Set default root object to index.html
+-Set default root object to index.html
-Wait for deployment to complete
+-Wait for deployment to complete

+---

 Public Access

 The website is accessible via a CloudFront HTTPS URL, ensuring compatibility across desktop and mobile devices.

+---

 Security and Best Practices
-Followed IAM least-privilege principle
+-Followed IAM least-privilege principle
-Used S3 bucket policy for read-only public access
+-Used S3 bucket policy for read-only public access
-No credentials stored in code
+-No credentials stored in code
-Used CloudFront for secure HTTPS access
+-Used CloudFront for secure HTTPS access

+---

 Author

 Jonah Blessy C